 I always knew him more as an interesting guest on other's interview shows but never felt inspired enough to seek out his show or learn more about him.
-I hate saying stuff like that because it sounds so negative comment on anything when I'm not fully on board with the program.
+I hate saying stuff like that because it sounds so negative to comment on anything when I'm not fully on board with the program.

-That said, this episode, as well as many others from this season, have truly been just okay and whether or not I have enthusiastic energy when breaking down a show, there's yet to be an episode that I wouldn't watch again.
+That said, this episode, as well as many others from this season, have honestly been just okay and whether or not I have enthusiastic energy when breaking down a show, there's yet to be an episode that I wouldn't watch again.
 I've now been doing this for 12 days straight and have yet to regret the idea.

 And with that, I will sort through this boring episode as I give you...

 The Wicker Breakdown: